MeliorArtefacts/service-harness-ldap/README.md

 &nbsp;
 ## References
-Refer to the [**Melior Service Harness :: Core**](https://github.com/MeliorArtefacts/service-harness-core) module for more detail on the Melior logging system.
+Refer to the [**Melior Service Harness :: Core**](https://github.com/MeliorArtefacts/service-harness-core) module for detail on the Melior logging system and available utilities.